fenago/ml-scikit-keras-tensorflow/labs/lab_13.md

 continues to pull out items randomly from the buffer until it is empty.
-You must specify the buffer size, and it is important to make it large enough, or else shuffling will not be very effective.^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html) Just don't exceed the amount of RAM you have, and even if you have plenty of it, there's no need to go beyond the dataset's size.
+You must specify the buffer size, and it is important to make it large enough, or else shuffling will not be very effective.
+^[1](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html) Just don't exceed the amount of RAM you have, and even if you have plenty of it, there's no need to go beyond the dataset's size.
 You can provide a random seed if you want the same random order every time you run your program.
 For example, the following code creates